 Material not in the collection may also be requested.
 These requests should be made on the Library’s ill request form.
 The duration of these loans is based upon the policies of the lending libraries.
 Renewals are allowed on some of these materials, but the State Library must be notified before the due date of the material.
 Photocopies of periodical articles and other material is also available.
 There may be a charge for these items.

 The Agency representative is responsible for all materials requested.
 Materials more than 4 weeks overdue will be considered lost and the agency representative will be responsible for the cost of the material, due and payable to the other lending party or the Utah State Library Division within 30 days after receiving the invoice for the lost material.
 Agency representatives with more than 10 items overdue, or any items lost or damaged, will be ineligible to receive further materials until the matter has been resolved.
 You will be notified when materials requested are not available.

-Anyone may use the State Library’s materials within the Library, during regular business hours.
+Anyone may use the State Library’s Government Publications materials within the Library, during regular business hours.

 Updated December 2011.
 Policy Approved by the Utah State Library Board July 17, 1998.